Connect With Us

 5. Exposure Issues

 “Crushed shadows” and “blown highlights” are both common exposure problems in real estate photography.
 They’re two sides of the same coin.
-When you crush your shadows, you underexpose your image so much that there are large areas of pure black in your image.
-When your highlights are blown out, your image is overexposed so much that there are large areas of white in the image.
+When you crush your shadows, you underexpose your image.
+This means there will be large areas of pure black in your image.
+Similarly, when you have blown-out highlights, your image becomes overexposed.
+You will see large areas of white in the image.
 In either case, you’re losing valuable detail, like street views from windows or property features in darker basements.
-Unfortunately, you cannot recover these details in post-production so the camera gear itself is key here.
-When you shoot with a smartphone camera, there are limited exposure settings you can use to prevent exposure issues in the final image.
-In professional cameras, there are many more settings available including histograms, highlight alerts, filters, metering that a photographer can use to ensure that the optimum amount of detail is captured.

 Smartphone Camera vs Professional HDR Photography Real Estate Property Before and After Comparison